maha-lakshme/drive_notes/README.md

 - **Navigation:**
   The app uses Flutter’s default Navigator.
 - **Feature-Based Folder Structure:**
   The project is organized by features (e.g., notes, theming, authentication) rather than by technical layers.
-This helps improve scalability and maintainability.
+  -:**Simple Animations:**
+  Subtle animations enhance user interactions, providing a smoother and more engaging experience.
+  -:**Custom App Icon::**
+  The app's icon has been updated to a professional and polished look.

 ## Known Limitations